About Sharavogue Bog

 The area of (DRB) on the High Bog was modelled as 29.5ha (by Fernandez et al. 2012), mainly on the southern dome but it lacks many extensive areas of quaking hummock/hollow/pools as a result of long-term drying out caused by peat cutting, burning and marginal and river drainage.

 Many of the drains inserted on the high bog in the 90’s and on the south eastern area of the cutover were dammed in the late 1990s as part of an E.U.
 Cohesion project to restore peat forming conditions.
 That project was successful in halting and reversing, to some extent, the decline of ARB on the site.

-The Living Bog will build on this work, restoring and increasing the area of Active Raised Bog by almost twice its current amount.
+The Living Bog built on this work, restoring and increasing the area of Active Raised Bog by almost twice its current amount.
 In time, our restoration work will lead to an even bigger increase…